 It’s tough to describe what living through a recession is like when you’ve never done it before.
 For several years people have been talking about missing the run-up in the market that started back in 2009.
 It’s easy to sit here today and look at the massive gains over the past years and wonder how anyone could have gotten out of the market back in 2009.

 Living through a recession is a much different story.
-The media coverage and end-of-world scenarios were just as prevalent in 2008-2009 as they have been in the past few weeks.
-Eventually if you don’t turn off the news you start to believe it.
-While it’s important to stay informed, it’s equally important to know when to step away and focus on the things you can control (this advice is mostly for myself).
+The media coverage and end-of-world scenarios were just as prevalent in 2008-2009 as in the past few weeks.
+Eventually, if you don’t turn off the news, you start to believe it.
+While it’s essential to stay informed, it’s equally important to know when to step away and focus on what you can control (this advice is primarily for me).

 Stick to Your Long-Term Plan

-Going through a recession as an investor is kind of like going through a bad break-up.
-The first time it happens you are completely miserable and wonder if you will ever shake the depression.
-After the second or third time, it’s still miserable at first but you come to understand that with time the pain will go away and you’ll end up a stronger person on the other side.
+Going through a recession as an investor is like going through a bad break-up.
+The first time it happens, you are completely miserable and wonder if you will ever shake the depression.
+After the second or third time, it’s still miserable at first, but you come to understand that the pain will go away with time, and you’ll become a stronger person on the other side.

-The truth is nobody knows what the market is going to look like in the next couple months.
-If anyone did, they would be the richest person in the world.
-Businesses all over the world are going on lock-down for several weeks or maybe months.
-We’ve never seen before a world-wide pandemic like COVID-19, at least not since the Spanish Flu of 1918, when the world looked much different.
-We could emerge out of this a completely different world or we could get an announcement in a few weeks that a vaccine is on the way and everything will return to normal much sooner than expected.
-We just don’t know.
+Nobody knows what the market will look like in the next couple of months.
+If anyone did, they would be the wealthiest person in the world.
+Businesses worldwide are going on lock-down for several weeks or maybe months.
+We’ve never seen a worldwide pandemic like COVID-19, at least not since the Spanish Flu of 1918, when the world looked much different.
+We could emerge out of this a completely different world, or we could get an announcement in a few weeks that a vaccine is on the way and everything will return to normal much sooner than expected.
+We don’t know.

 See Related Post: 5 Reasons to pay off your mortgage instead of invest elsewhere